JuliaIntervals/IntervalConstraintProgramming.jl/docs/src/index.md

   - variables: Symbol[:x, :y, :z]
   - expression: y() + z()
 ```
-We can make object (of type `Separator` or `Contractor`)by just using function name (Note: you have to specify variables explicitly as discussed above when you make objects by using function name).
+We can make objects (of type `Separator` or `Contractor`)by just using function name (Note: you have to specify variables explicitly as discussed above when you make objects by using function name).
 We can also use polynomial function to make objects.

 ```julia
 julia> vars=@variables x y